mattermost/docs/source/administration/config-settings.rst

 Image Proxy
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Includes three configuration keys: `ImageProxyType`, `ImageProxyURL` and `ImageProxyOptions`.
-When these keys are configured, posts served to the client will have their markdown modified such that all images are loaded through a proxy.
+When these keys are configured, posts served to the client will have their markdown modified enabling all images to be loaded through a proxy.

 +---------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"ImageProxyType": ""``, ``"ImageProxyURL": ""`` and ``"ImageProxyOptions": ""`` with string input.     |